dstar55/100-words-design-patterns-java/_drafts/Memento.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+ModerModern cars have brakes on all four wheels, operated by a hydraulic system.
+The brakes may be disc type or drum type.

+The front brakes play a greater part in stopping the car than the rear ones, because braking throws the car weight forward on to the front wheels.

+Many cars therefore have disc brakes, which are generally more efficient, at the front, and drum brakes at the rear.

+Imagine a scenario in which we need to replace the drum brakes at the rear by ourselves?
+How  do we ensure that the new drum brake has all the necessary pieces in their proper places?
+One solution might be to use the Memento.

+The drums are removed from both sides, exposing both the right and left brakes.
+Only one side is disassembled and the other serves as a Memento of how the brake parts fit together.
+The other side is disassembled only after the job has been completed on one side.
+When the second side is disassembled, the first side acts as the Memento.

+Thus we have an example of the Memento design pattern.
+Memento design pattern helps to restore an object’s state to it previous state.

 ###  <a id="Story"></a>Story

-Helps to restore an object’s state to it previous state.

-Transactions are operations on the database that occur in an atomic, consistent, durable, and isolated fashion.
+Transactions are operations on the database which occur in an atomic, consistent, durable, and isolated fashion.
-A transaction can contain multiple operations on the database; each operation can succeed or fail, however a transaction guarantees that if all operations succeed, the transaction would commit and would be final.
+A transaction can contain multiple operations on the database; each operation can succeed or fail – however, a transaction guarantees that, if all operations succeed, the transaction would commit and would be final.
-And if any operation fails, then the transaction would fail and all operations would rollback and leave the database as if nothing has happened.
+And if any operation fails, then the transaction would fail and all operations would roll back and leave the database in its original state, as if nothing has happened.

-This mechanism of rolling back uses the memento design pattern.
+This rollback mechanism uses the Memento design pattern.